saadeghi/theme-change/README.md

 ```
 3. Use one of these elements to change the theme:
       ### Toggle ###
-      Clicking on this button, toggles between `default` and `dark` theme
+      Clicking on this button, toggles between the default theme and `dark` theme

       ```
       <button data-toggle-theme="dark"></button>
       ```
       ### Buttons ###
       Clicking on these buttons, sets the chosen theme and also sets the `ACTIVECLASS` for the chosen button

       ```
       <button data-act-class="ACTIVECLASS" data-set-theme="">Default</button>
       <button data-act-class="ACTIVECLASS" data-set-theme="dark">Dark</button>